 For me, it’s an honour to run the Athens Classic Marathon like the ancients.

 Beyond the Athens Marathon, which other big events have you completed with minimalist ‘footwear’?

 There was the extreme, long distance triathlon – The Norseman – which involves a freezing 3.8km swim in a fjord, a gruelling 190km biked leg and a marathon that goes from sea-level to 2,000m in height, including the infamous ‘Zombie Hill’.

 The final stretch of the race is basically a goat trail up to the finish line at the top of the mountain, so everyone was staring at me when they saw I’d done it with my sandals on, but I like to think I showed that anything is possible with the right frame of mind, which is something my good friend Alex Croucher helped me with.

-It was actually Alex, who is a mind-set coach, that introduced me to Precision Hydration as I’d become known as ‘the lizard’ when trail running as I wasn’t drinking enough.
-After using a few other brands without much success in the past, I’ve found using PH has helped me get the proper electrolytes on board and has improved my performance considerably.
+It was actually Alex, who is a mind-set coach, that introduced me to Precision Fuel & Hydration as I’d become known as ‘the lizard’ when trail running as I wasn’t drinking enough.
+After using a few other brands without much success in the past, I’ve found using Precision Fuel & Hydration has helped me get the proper electrolytes on board and has improved my performance considerably.

 It sounds like you’ve come a long way in endurance sports since 2011 – what’s been your big takeaway from running without traditional footwear?

 Well yes, I’ve done three Ironmans, but I stopped after seeing so many accidents on the bike and the ambulance picking people up.
 I changed to races that involved less competitors, but more extreme conditions.